odpi/egeria/open-metadata-publication/website/open-metadata-integration-patterns/caller-integration-pattern.md

 Note: The Open Metadata and Governance Client Package provides Java classes for using both the call or the messaging interfaces.

 ![Figure 1](caller-integration-pattern-level-1.png)
-> Figure 1: using hte caller integration pattern
+> Figure 1: using the caller integration pattern

 Figure 1 shows the caller pattern in operation.
 The metadata tools connect to an open metadata and governance server that has the access layer enabled.
 This access layer implements the OMASs.